Buyer GuideBuyer evaluation

 These are procurement suites focused on approvals and spend management, not POS-driven replenishment.
 They don't have POS connectors as a first-class feature.
 The auto-PO concept exists at the document level (auto-routing for approval, auto-sending after approval) but not at the demand-engine level.

-For approval-heavy governance, these are the right products.
-For POS-to-PO automation, they're the wrong category.
+For approval-heavy governance, these can be the right products.
+For POS-to-PO automation, they may be the wrong category.

 See LineNow vs Procurify, LineNow vs Tradogram, LineNow vs Precoro.